franciscocgue/my-journey/README.md

 As for the documentation, you will no longer have Objects whose key-value pairs have uncertain types.

-But yes, it still takes a lot of effort to be <i>forced</i> to add types to every single thing you write.
+But yes, it is still a pain to be <i>forced</i> to add types to every single thing you write.